Graduate Assistantship Policies and Procedures Workgroup

 Workgroup members are staff whose responsibilities include interaction with graduate assistants and graduate students selected by the Associated Students of Madison (ASM).
 This includes staff from the College of Letters and Sciences, Office of Human Resources, Graduate School, College of Engineering, and four graduate students appointed by ASM.

 The workgroup’s primary purpose is to develop a policy and procedures resource that will guide graduate assistants and supervisors on employment-related matters.
 The project will memorialize much of the language found in the previous TAA contract, expanding policy to pertain to all graduate assistant appointments – Teaching Assistant (TA), Project Assistant (PA), Research Assistant (RA), Lecturer (SA) and Project Assistant reader.

 The project as originally defined was intended to be completed by the end of fall semester 2017.
 This timeline is dependent on progress as the new GAPP resource develops.

-Workgroup meetings, held from 1:30 pm to 3:00 pm on the days listed below, are open to the public.
+Workgroup meetings, listed below, are open to the public.